bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/lesson2.md

 4. **Closing (5 minutes)**:
    - **Objective**: Summarize and preview field trip.
    - **Procedure**:
      - Say, "On September 15, 1821, Guatemala became independent from Spain.
-José Cecilio del Valle was an important person who helped write the document that made it official."
+José Cecilio del Valle was an important person who helped write the document that made it official.
+And while that was the start of independence, Guatemala officially became its own republic on March 21, 1847."
      - Preview, "Soon, we'll visit the [MUNAG (Museo Nacional de Arte de Guatemala)](field_trip.md) in Antigua to see art from different periods of Guatemala's history, including the national coat of arms (escudo de Guatemala) and other pieces that connect to what we've learned about independence!"
      - **Update Timeline**: Add a drawing of the independence celebration to the timeline's Independence section with the student.